T-Kepley-McGuire/Name-Generator/README.md

 # Starter Name Generator

+### A Thinkful Teaching Aid

+This repo is for Thinkful teaching aids and as such is not intended to make sense outside the original context

 ## Installation

 1. Fork this repository by clicking the Fork button at the top right of the page.